 What, exactly, are thyroid problems?

 Thyroid function can be disturbed by issues like autoimmune disease, thyroid inflammation, growths called thyroid nodules, medications or, rarely, thyroid cancer, among other causes.
 These factors can cause either of two basic types of thyroid dysfunction; Hypothyroidism or Hyperthyroidism.
 Hypothyroidism is when the thyroid gland is under-active, producing less thyroid hormones (called T3 and T4) than the body needs.
 In hyperthyroidism, the thyroid becomes over-active, producing excessive amounts of T3 and T4.
 Since thyroid hormones affect every major system in the body, both can lead to serious health consequences.
-Checking up on thyroid health can ensure that thyroid problems are caught early to enable prompt treatment.
+Regular visits to a thyroid panel test lab near San Marcos, CA to check up on thyroid health can ensure that thyroid problems are caught early to enable prompt treatment.

 - Graves' disease, a condition that causes an overactive thyroid (hyperthyroidism) is found in approximately 1 percent of the population.

 - Hypothyroidism (under-active thyroid) is more common especially among women.
 About 10% of women over 65 have this disorder.